fengxia41103/myblog/content/thoughts/nursing.md

 walk, or the patient they have are 卧床 type instead of Dad's situation.
 Either way, helpers are midage country women who unlikely received much training.
-There is 1 on 1 available but the person will not be in the same room.
+There is 1 on 1 available but the person will not sleep in the same room, therefore this is only a 12-hour deal.
 Independent section, on the other hand, has room with double beds or a small storage room that can be used for helper's bedroom.

 Each room has two beds so it is shared.
 However, not many patients on the floor I visited so many rooms are open to pick.